-Based on field survey results of the 2016 focused DSFF surveys, existing conditions at the subject ± 18.5 -acre site are generally not consistent with those expected to support extant DSFF populations in the region.
+Based on field survey results of the 2017 focused DSFF surveys, existing conditions at the subject ± 18.5 -acre site are generally not consistent with those expected to support extant DSFF populations in the region.
 Exposure to recurring and long-standing anthropogenic disturbances (discing, development) point toward the conclusion that the subject site does not likely contain habitat currently suitable to sustain a viable DSFF population, and is unlikely to support DSFF in the future as currently managed.
 These activities have presumably altered microhabitat conditions, which greatly reduce or eliminate the potential use of the site by DSFF.
 While some friable soils consistent with Delhi were recorded on site, the context in which these conditions occur does not constitute an extensive nor significant Delhi sands community most often associated with occupied DSFF habitat.

 The subject site would also not likely be considered an important or viable property for preservation or restoration due to the overall absence of suitable habitat on or directly adjacent to the site and surrounding industrial land uses that have long since fragmented potential habitats in the area.
-In view of the negative 2016 survey results, highly degraded site conditions, and analysis of correlative habitat information from a wide range (e.g., relatively disturbed to more natural habitats) of occupied DSFF habitats in the region, the occurrence potential for DSFF on the subject site would be considered low.
-To make a more definitive conclusion, focused surveys conducted in 2017 would be required.
+In view of the negative 2017 survey results, highly degraded site conditions, and analysis of correlative habitat information from a wide range (e.g., relatively disturbed to more natural habitats) of occupied DSFF habitats in the region, the occurrence potential for DSFF on the subject site would be considered low.